 Both offer automatic sleep monitoring, and with the presence of Fitbit's PurePulse heart rate monitors on both trackers you will also get additional Sleep Stages data to help improve your sleep quality.
 It also unlocks guided breathing support if it's important for your tracker to help you de-stress during the day.

 More Fitbit guides

-- How to turn off your FitbitSome Fitbit trackers can't power off - learn whether yours can
+- How to turn off your FitbitSome Fitbit trackers can't be shut down - can yours?

 - Transfer music on FitbitIt's time to add music to your Versa or Ionic